 - Dawes Range section is close to Monal goldfields

-- RM Williams Bush Learning Centre and Visitor Information Centre at Eidsvold
+- Reginald Murray Williams Australian Bush Learning Centre and Visitor Information Centre at Eidsvold

-The rail trail is being developed in sections.
-Currently only the Dawes Range section is open.
+The rail trail is being developed in stages with three sections open:

 - Parking at rail sidings

-- Water and toilets available in most small towns along the corridor
+- Water and toilets available in most small towns along the corridor, refer details below

-- Firm gravel surface to tunnels, softer gravel after that suitable for mountain bikes.
+- Firm gravel surface to tunnels, softer gravel and sand in some sections after that, suitable for mountain bikes.